Recommendation Systems (4): CTR Prediction and Click-Through Rate Modeling

 | Context | hour of day, device, network, query, position |

-Five properties make CTR prediction look like a standard classification task and behave like nothing of the sort:
+Five properties make CTR prediction look like a standard classification task but behave very differently:

 1. Extreme class imbalance.
 Display ads sit at 0.1-2%, e-commerce at 1-5%, news feeds at 2-10%.
 A “predict no” model gets 95%+ accuracy and is useless — AUC and Logloss replace accuracy.